Justice World Tour

 The Justice World Tour was the fourth concert tour by Canadian singer Justin Bieber.
 The tour was in support of his fifth and sixth studio albums, Changes (2020) and Justice (2021).

 Promoted by T-Mobile, the tour was originally set to begin on May 14, 2020, in Seattle and to conclude on September 26, 2020, in East Rutherford, New Jersey.
 However, due to the COVID-19 pandemic, all of the original planned dates were postponed to 2021, and later to 2022.
 The tour officially began on February 18, 2022, in San Diego and was scheduled to end on March 25, 2023, in Kraków.
 However, the tour ended in Rio de Janeiro on September 4, 2022, due to Bieber prioritizing his health, after 49 shows in three continents, with the remaining shows being cancelled in February 2023.

+The remainder of tour dates were cancelled in late 2022 after Bieber was diagnosed with Type 2 Ramsay Hunt syndrome.